 The Dance Moves of Data

-First up, data cleansing is tidying up our dancers' costumes.
+First, data cleansing involves tidying up our dancers' costumes.
 We remove duplicates, fix typos, and ensure everything is spotless.
-Then comes aggregation, the ensemble performance where individual dancers create a spectacular group routine.
+Then comes aggregation, the ensemble performance in which individual dancers create a spectacular group routine.
 Data normalization is like ensuring all dancers follow the same set of moves: it makes data consistent and ready for the big stage.

 Data Quality Checks